andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server/README.md

 **Note:**
 + Make sure there is a Subscription from your Lambda function going to the IoT Cloud\.
 Details are in [Configure the Lambda Function for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/config-lambda.html)\.
 + Since messages are forwarded to the cloud, make sure you terminate either the example server you configured above, or stop the Greengrass core, so that you don't end up publishing a lot of messages to IoT cloud and getting charged for them\!

+## License

+This solution is licensed under the MIT-0 License.
+See the LICENSE file.